-Once a development mining property and development asset goes into commercial production, it is reclassified as "Producing" and the accumulated costs will be charged to operations on a unit-of-production method based on proven and probable reserves and resources in the current mine plan.
+"Producing" and the accumulated costs will be charged to operations on a unit-of-production method based on proven and probable reserves and resources in the current mine plan.
 Commercial production occurs when a property is substantially complete and ready for its intended use.

-The aggregate costs related to abandoned mineral claims are charged as an expense within the consolidated income (loss) statement at the time of any abandonment or when it has been determined that there is evidence of an impairment.
+The aggregate costs related to abandoned mineral claims are charged as an expense within the consolidated statement of loss and comprehensive loss at the time of any abandonment or when it has been determined that there is evidence of an impairment.

 Recoverability of the carrying amount of any mineral properties, exploration and evaluation cost is dependent on successful development and commercial exploitation or alternatively, sale of the respective area of interest.